- Home

 Registration may be completed at the Town Clerk's Office during regular business hours, during any scheduled supervisor session, and on election day at your polling location.
 Please note, the only time you are unable to complete a voter registration form is in the 10 days immediately preceding any election.

-Once registered to vote, you can participate in all elections held in Salem as well as the Town and School Deliberative Sessions, generally held in early February prior to the March Town Election.
+Once registered to vote, you can participate in all elections held in Salem, as well as the Town and School Deliberative Sessions, generally held in early February prior to the March Town Election.

 - How do I vote absentee?